mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_15_DDoS Protection.md

 3. Under **SETTINGS**, select **Diagnostic Settings**.
 4. Select the **Subscription** and **Resource group** that contain the public IP address you want to log.
 5. Select **Public IP Address** for **Resource type**, then select the specific public IP address you want to log metrics for.
-6. Select **Turn on diagnostics to collect the DDoSMitigationReports log** and then select as many of the following options as you require:
+6. Select **+ Add diagnostic setting** to collect the DDoSMitigationReports log and give the Diagnostic setting the name **DDoSLog** and then select as many of the following options as you require then click **Save**:

     - **Archive to a storage account**: Data is written to an Azure Storage account.
     - **Stream to an event hub**: Allows a log receiver to pick up logs using an Azure Event Hub.
 Event hubs enable integration with Splunk or other SIEM systems.